Emnetdegafe/Emnetdegafe/README.md

 # Hi there, I'm Emnet :wave:

 I am a recent full-stack web development graduate from Codaissure Code Academy.
-I am currently working on two projects, my personal profile website and a collaborative project, [The Idealist-Platform](https://github.com/dashakrolik/Idealists-client).
+I enjoy working with frontend JS frameworks such as React.
+My interestes lies both in the design and functionality of UIs.
+Currently, I am working on some projects while also looking for my next challenge as a junior frontend developer.

   ***